Video game clone: Legal aspects related to clones

 Video game clones are generally difficult to prevent through intellectual property laws such as copyright, patents, or trademarks.
 The game industry has generally been built on the concept of building atop gameplay concepts from other developers to make novel games, but avoiding outright copying element for element as to make a direct clone.
 Broadly, video games lack a fixed medium, and fall into the same area as software copyright where underlying source code as well as art and other assets qualify for copyright, but the gameplay does not.
-In the United States specifically, video games fall into the idea-expression distinction, that one cannot copyright the underlying gameplay but can copyright a specific implementation of it.
+In the United States specifically, video games fall into the idea–expression distinction, that one cannot copyright the underlying gameplay but can copyright a specific implementation of it.
 Case law until 2012 has generally favorable to clones, often ruling that clones of a game do not violate copyright since they meet scènes à faire principle, elements necessary for a specific theme of a game.

 However, in two separate U.S. cases in 2012, Tetris Holding, LLC v.
 Xio Interactive, Inc. and Spry Fox, LLC v.
 Lolapps, Inc., courts found using the Abstraction-Filtration-Comparison test that clones that not only copy gameplay without excessive changes but also too much of the original game's look and feel were in violation of copyright law.
 This new approach gave developers a better means to fight against direct clones.
 Despite this, there has only been an incremental increase, with the courts applying this legal standard carefully to new cases.
 Legal scholars have argued that the high costs of a legal dispute combined with the specific facts of each alleged clone have made these cases difficult to predict, and thus it is still rare that they proceed to trial.
 Wired compared a history of these rulings both for and against infringement, and described the idea-expression distinction – that copyright law won't protect an idea, only its expression – as "simple to state" but "difficult to apply".

-Patents have been used in a limited fashion to protect novel gameplay ideas, such as the navigation system in Sega's Crazy Taxi games.
+Patents have been used to protect novel gameplay ideas, such as the navigation system in Sega's Crazy Taxi games.
 Sega sued Fox Interactive for patent infringement for their use of a similar system in The Simpsons: Road Rage, a case that was ultimately settled out of court.
+Nintendo and The Pokemon Company have filed a patent infringement lawsuit against Pocketpair, the developers of Palworld, accusing the company of violating their patents related to monster-catching games.
 Trademarks have also been used in a very limited fashion to block other developers from using the same terminology for their games or gameplay.